Who's in charge?

 It's crucial to involve children in politics from a young age.
 This way, they can understand how it works and discover that politics isn't boring, but rather interesting and meaningful.

-That's why we've also developed a lesson plan for "Who's the Boss?"
+That's why we've also developed a lesson plan for "Who's in charge?"
 All about politics and how it works.
 It can be downloaded for free from Uitgeverij Luitingh-Sijthoff BV, via this link:

 https://www.lsuitgeverij.nl/wp-content/uploads/2025/10/A4_Lesbrief_Wie-is-de-baas_DEF.pdf